lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule ID (Rule Identifier): An identifier for a Rule.
 SCHC C/D on both sides share the same Rule ID for a given packet.
 A set of Rule IDs are used to support SCHC F/R functionality.

-* SCHC C/D: Static Context Header Compression Compressor/Decompressor.
+* SCHC C/D: SCHC Compressor/Decompressor.
 A mechanism used on both sides, at the Dev and at the network, to achieve Compression/Decompression of headers.

 * SCHC F/R: SCHC Fragmentation / Reassembly.
 A mechanism used on both sides, at the Dev and at the network, to achieve Fragmentation / Reassembly of SCHC Packets.